JingxiangH/JingxiangH.github.io/_research/research-3.md

 ---
-title: "The Effect of Releasing the Only-Child Policy on  Household Saving in China: Evidence and mechanisms?"
+title: "The Effect of Releasing the Only-Child Policy on  Household Saving in China: Evidence and Mechanisms"
 collection: research
 permalink: /research/research-3
 excerpt: 'I worked as an independent researcher at University of California, Berkeley to conduct this research (Aug 2023 - Dec 2023).
 This paper is attached as a writing sample.'